SKam23/Smile-Detector/README.md

 ## Live Smile Detection

 Smile Dectector utilized the trained CNN and MobleNet Models and the OpenCV computer vision library to accurately detect and enable real-time smile detection on live video feeds.
 Our system uses OpenCV to capture and process video frames, and then applies our pre-trained CNN model to classify each frame as "smiling" or "not smiling".
 This process is performed on the GPU for faster performance, allowing our system to achieve high throughput and low latency even on low-end hardware.

+## Next Steps

+* Expand the dataset: While our current dataset of celebrity images performed well, it is limited in scope.
+Collecting a larger and more diverse dataset would further improve the accuracy and robustness of our model.
+* Improve the real-time detection speed: While our current implementation achieves high throughput, there is still room for improvement in terms of detection speed.
+* Expand the scope: Smile detection is just one application of computer vision and machine learning.
+In the future, we plan to explore other applications such as emotion detection, object recognition, and more.